ndjinga/NNPWS/README.md

 + CMake, mandatory.
 Package 'cmake' on Fedora and Ubuntu
 + python (optional), required if '-DNNPWS_WITH_PYTHON=ON'.
 Package 'python-devel' on Fedora, 'python-dev' on Ubuntu
 + SWIG (optional), required if '-DNNPWS_WITH_PYTHON=ON'.
 Package 'swig' on Fedora and Ubuntu
 + matplotlib (optional), required if '-DNNPWS_WITH_TESTS=ON' and '-DNNPWS_WITH_PYTHON=ON'.
-Used for curves plotting in tests.
+  Used for curve plotting in Python tests.
 Package 'python-matplotlib' on Fedora and Ubuntu
 + libTorch (optional), required if '-DNNPWS_WITH_LIBTORCH=ON'.
-Package 'libtorch-dev' on Ubuntu 22.04, or install the full Pytorch library (package 'python3-torch' on Fedora or 'pip3 install torch' on Ubuntu).
+Usefull for batch computation and GPU acceleration.  r Package 'libtorch-dev' on Ubuntu 22.04, or download [here](https://download.pytorch.org/libtorch/nightly/cu128/libtorch-cxx11-abi-shared-with-deps-latest.zip).
++ PyTorch library (optional).
+Package 'python3-torch' on Fedora or 'pip3 install torch' on Ubuntu.
+  set '-DPyTORCH_ROOT_DIR=/path/to/pytorch/folder' to provide libTorch as a submodule of PyTorch.
 + Doxygen (optional), required if '-DNNPWS_WITH_DOCUMENTATION=ON'.
 Package 'doxygen' on Ubuntu and fedora

 ## Notebook & examples